wangonya/wangonya.com/content/blog/django-todo-api.md

 admin.site.register(Todo)
 ```

-That\'s it!
+That's it!
 Now run the server and go to
 `http://127.0.0.1:8000/admin`.
 Log in with the details you
 registered for the superuser above to add your todos.